- 1 Assigning a media collection to an application or shared module

 - Important: Designer won't warn you or display an error if there are too many prompts.
 But as more prompts are added, and the limit is reached or exceeded, your customers might start to experience quality issues due to the additional processing required.

 After you've created a media resource collection, you can add media resources to it by clicking its link.
-You can then upload a single resource, or use the Import Bulk Audio option to import a zip file that contains multiple resources you want to add to the collection.
+There are two ways you can add media resources to a collection:

 To add a single resource, click Add Media Resource and enter a name for the media resource.
 Make sure to use a unique name, as you won't be able to add it if it has the same name as an existing system resource.
 Click OK.